What's New in Modo 12.2

 Improvements have been made to the CPU performance when working with vertex normals.
 Vertex normals provide an efficient way to smooth shade a polygon mesh, giving it the appearance of a much higher poly mesh.
 In addition, the rendering process is approximately 50% faster.
 For more information, see Set Vertex Normals.

 A Bounding Box Threshold option has been added to the OpenGL Display Preferences.
 It allows you to draw items as bounding boxes above a specified GL polygon count, when the scene is rotated, panned, or zoomed in the viewport.
 This makes working with large scenes easier by eliminating delay in the viewport.
 For more information, see Display Preferences.

 Improvements have been made to the Clip choice and the Preset Browser to make them faster, more visually consistent, and easier to navigate.
 Thumbnails are now saved as part of the Dir cache when using Clip Choice.
 For more information, see Images/Clips List and Preset Browser.

 Workbenches are areas of the UI where tools, commands, scripts, presets, kits, channels, and macros can be grouped and organized.
 You can also make any form in Modo editable directly in the UI.
 For more information, see Form Workbenches.

 A Notes section has been added to the Item Properties.
 The description and comments added here are displayed as tooltips in both the Items list and the 3D viewport.
 The Items list can now be filtered based on the notes associated with items.
 For more information, see Adding, Filtering, and Searching Notes and Item Notes.

 Modo's text markup feature that allows you to add formatting to tooltips.
-For more information, see Modo Markup.
+For more information, see Modo Markup for Forms.